BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Discussion

 \citet{2006MNRAS.368....2D} proposed that star formation activity in galaxies is regulated by the mode of gas accretion, which depends on the thermodynamic properties of the host halo and eventually gives rise to the observed galaxy bimodality.
-Halos below a critical shock-heating mass, $M_h < M_{\mathrm{shock}} \approx 6 \times 10^{11}M_\odot$, are expected to accrete gas in the cold mode, where infalling gas is not shock-heated because the cooling timescale is shorter than the dynamical timescale.
+Halos below a critical shock-heating mass, $M_h < M_{\rm shock} \approx 6 \times 10^{11}M_\odot$, are expected to accrete gas in the cold mode, where infalling gas is not shock-heated because the cooling timescale is shorter than the dynamical timescale.
 This allows cold gas to efficiently reach the central galaxy.
 In more massive halos, however, infalling gas is subject to shock-heating to the virial temperature, forming a stable hot halo that suppresses cold inflows and limits the fuel available for star formation.

 Narrow streams of cold gas may nevertheless penetrate the hot circumgalactic medium (CGM), continuing to supply star-forming fuel to the central galaxy.
 This transition is described by the cold-stream model of galaxy formation \citep[also][]{mandelker2020instability}.
-Cold streams can penetrate hot halos for systems with $M_h < M_{\mathrm{stream}}(z)$, where $M_{\mathrm{stream}}(z)$ defines the redshift-dependent boundary of the cold-stream regime.
-Conversely, in halos with $M_h > M_{\mathrm{stream}}(z)$, cold streams are expected to be shock-heated nevertheless before reaching the central regions, effectively quenching star formation.
+Cold streams can penetrate hot halos for systems with $M_h < M_{\rm stream}(z)$, where $M_{\rm stream}(z)$ defines the redshift-dependent boundary of the cold-stream regime.
+Conversely, in halos with $M_h > M_{\rm stream}(z)$, cold streams are expected to be shock-heated nevertheless before reaching the central regions, effectively quenching star formation.

-Based on this theoretical framework, the star-forming properties of galaxies in groups and protoclusters are expected to show dependency on their host halo mass as well as redshift.
+Based on this theoretical framework, the star-forming properties of galaxies in groups and protoclusters are expected to show dependency on their host total dark matter mass as well as redshift.
 To examine this in our overdensity samples, we construct a hexagonally binned plot (Figure~\ref{fig:hexbin}).
-First, to qualitatively explore any trends, we color-code each hexagonal point by the quenched fraction (top) and specific star formation rate (sSFR; bottom) of galaxy systems as functions of halo mass and redshift.
+First, to qualitatively explore any trends, we color-code each hexagonal point by the quiescent fractions (top) and average specific star formation rates (sSFRs; bottom) of galaxy systems as functions of total dark matter mass and redshift.
 We overlaid the theoretical boundaries separating the cold, hot, and transitional (cold-in-hot) accretion regimes, as defined by \citet{2006MNRAS.368....2D} and \citet{daddi2022bending}.